phax/ph-diver/README.md

 ## Table of Contents per Group ID and Artefact ID

-Since v1.0.1 a special "table of contents" is supported per Group ID and Artefact ID.
+Since v1.0.1 a special "table of contents" (ToC) is supported per Group ID and Artefact ID.
 It contains all the versions of that combination and allows for easy access of the latest version, without iterating any directory structure.
 The filename used is `toc-diver.xml` per default.

+An extended API is available for repository storage implementations via the `IRepoStorageWithToc` interface.

 # Maven usage